Index bounded relative symplectic cohomology: A filtration on the completed telescope

 \subsection{A filtration which is not exhaustive}

-By the computation in the last subsection, we know that when the Hamiltonian functions have small relative Hofer norms outside the Liouville domain, the outside part of the corresponding Floer solutions carry non-negative energy.
+The computation in the last subsection tells that when the Hamiltonian functions have small relative Hofer norms outside the Liouville domain, the outside part of the corresponding Floer solutions carry non-negative $\tilde{\omega}$-energy.
 Now we use this fact to define a filtration on the telescope, which is the underlying complex of the relative symplectic cohomology.

-First we consider the case of a single $S$-shape Hamiltonian $H$ such that $\norm{H}<\frac{1}{2}$ on $M-D_{1+\frac{3}{4}\epsilon}$.
+First we consider the case of a single $S$-shape Hamiltonian $H$ such that $\norm{H}<1$ on $M-D_{1+\frac{3}{4}\epsilon}$.
 We define a valuation of a single element

 by setting

 where $v(a)$ is the valuation on $\Lambda_{0}$.
 If $\gamma$ is a constant orbit, the integral $\int_{\gamma}\tilde{\theta}$ is zero.
 For a general sum $x=\sum_{i}a_{i} \gamma_{i}$ we define the valuation as